How to Be a Great Code Reviewer With Tips and Best Practices

 Best Practices for Code Reviewers

 Code reviewers play a crucial role in maintaining code quality and supporting the development team.
 Effective code reviews should proceed at a steady pace, allowing for thorough feedback within a reasonable timeframe.
 Automation can help reviewers focus on providing meaningful feedback rather than getting bogged down by minor issues.
+However, it's important to minimize false positives from automated review tools, as filtering out irrelevant or incorrect suggestions improves efficiency and reduces unnecessary validation work.

-Having two active reviewers for each code change is recommended to ensure diverse perspectives and comprehensive feedback.
+Having two active reviewers for each code change is recommended to provide diverse perspectives and comprehensive feedback.
 By following best practices, reviewers can improve overall code quality and contribute to a more efficient and collaborative development process.

 Give Respectful and Constructive Feedback